ON THIS PAGE

 C. The Unrighteousness Of The Jews [2:17-3:8]

-After a short semi-diversion in the first eight verses of chapter 3, Paul returns to the main theme of these three chapters...
+After a short semi-digression in the first eight verses of chapter 3 Paul returns to the main theme of these three chapters...
 The Jews are no better than the Gentiles.
-Neither group had an out... the Gentiles couldn't claim ignorance, and the Jews couldn't claim obedience to the Law, because their obedience consisted of merely going through the motions.
+Neither group had an out... the Gentiles couldn't claim ignorance, and the Jews couldn't claim obedience to the Law, because their 'obedience' largely consisted of merely going through the motions.

-It is in this context of both the Jews and the Gentiles being under sin that Paul begins the verses we are concerned with here.
+It is in this context of both the Jews and the Gentiles being under sin that Paul begins the text that is relevant to this topic.
 He picks out verses from the Old Testament that emphasize what he has been saying all along.
 Both the Jew, who had the written law, and the Gentile who had the natural law had gone terribly astray.

 as it is written, "there is none righteous, not even one; there is none who understands, there is none who seeks for God; all have turned aside, together they have become useless; there is none who does good, there is not even one. their throat is an open grave, with their tongues they keep deceiving, the poison of asps is under their lips; whose mouth is full of cursing and bitterness; their feet are swift to shed blood, destruction and misery are in their paths, and the path of peace they have not known.
 There is no fear of God before their eyes."
 (Romans 3:10-18 NASB)